k8-g/ACNH_API/README.md

 - Each User can have one or more Islands (One to Many)
+	- (I realised that the ERD I originally designed didn't allow for more than one island per user)
 - Each IslandUser can have one or more/many IslandVillagers and WantedVillagers (One to Many)
 - Each IslandVillager can have multiple comments (One to Many)
 - Each WantedVillager can have multiple notes (One to Many)

 I wanted this original design to have User/Island to be able to have multiple villagers saved in their island villager list and their wanted villager list.
 Each island villager could then have multiple comments, and each wanted villager could have multiple notes, so having them separate was my of keeping track of which section was which.

-In having User & Island as one table, I realised that it was too confusing to me as in my mind, as one user can have one or more islands, and having User and Island as one table was too confusing for me and wasn't working for me, so I decided to change it to be updated ERD as mentioned in Q7, having separate tables for Island and User, and had to rework the entire code to add this new, more efficient, structure in.
+In having User & Island as one table, I realised that it was too confusing to me as in my mind, as I wanted it to be so that one user can have one or more islands, and having User and Island as one table was too confusing for me and I was trying to make Island be the login and it wasn't working the way I intended, so I decided to change it to the updated ERD as mentioned in Q7, having separate tables for Island and User, and had to rework the entire code to add this new, more efficient, structure in.

 ## R7.
 Explain the implemented models and their relationships, including how the relationships aid the database implementation.

 This should focus on the database implementation AFTER coding has begun, eg. during the project development phase.

-The final ERD was done after I realised that the original and other draft ERD's (stored in the [docs/Draft ERDS folder](/docs/Draft%20ERDs/)) were too complicated and I was struggling to work with a combined user/island table and made the decision to have a separate user table and separate island table, as it made more sense to me that way.
+The final ERD was done after I realised that the original and other draft ERD's (stored in the [docs/Draft ERDS folder](/docs/Draft%20ERDs/)) were too complicated and I was struggling to work with a combined user/island table and made the decision to have a separate user table for logging in and separate island table for keeping track of different islands, as it made more sense to me that way.

-I also ended up removing the comments table as it was better to have a seperate notes section for Wanted Villagers to allow multiple notes on a Wanted Villager, with Island Villagers having a single text field, to allow for a comment if needed, but Wanted Villagers is the main section I wanted Notes, as there, a user can add multiple notes keeping track of invite requirements or just simply write why they wanted the villager or what they like about that villager.
+I also ended up removing the comments table as it was better to have a seperate notes section for Wanted Villagers to allow multiple notes on a Wanted Villager, with Island Villagers having a single text field, to allow for a comment if needed, but Wanted Villagers is the main section I wanted Notes, as there, a user can add multiple notes keeping track of invite requirements or just simply write why they wanted the villager or what they like about that villager, making the notes section versatile and customisable to whatever the user wants.

 Final ERD as below:
 ![Final ERD](/docs/ACNH_API_ERD.png)

 ### The entities/tables:
-(PK = Primary Key, FK = Foriegn Key)
+(PK = Primary Key, FK = Foreign Key)

 - User: This table is where information about each user is stored for authenication and authorisation purposes.
 A user may update or delete their own user data.
 (PK = Primary Key, FK = Foriegn Key)